reactjs/react.dev/src/content/reference/react/useReducer.md

 }
 ```

 React will pass the current state and the action to your <CodeStep step={4}>reducer function</CodeStep>.
 Your reducer will calculate and return the next state.
-React will store that next state, render your component with it, and update the UI.
+React will store that next state, render your Component with it, and update the UI.

 <Sandpack>